Wisconsin School Counselors

 Job Market Trends

-Wisconsin School Counselor Salary (average) 1
+Wisconsin School Counselor Salary (median) 1

 Number of School Counselors Employed 1